 The spring attracts plenty of travelers to both Savannah and Honolulu.

 Savannah is cooler than Honolulu in the spring.
-The temperature in Savannah is usually 66°F (19°C) in April, and Honolulu stays around 76°F (24°C).
+The daily temperature in Savannah averages around 66°F (19°C) in April, and Honolulu fluctuates around 76°F (24°C).

 People are often attracted to the plentiful sunshine in Honolulu this time of the year.
 In Savannah, it's very sunny this time of the year.
 Savannah usually receives more sunshine than Honolulu during spring.
-At this time of the year, Savannah gets 275 hours of sunny skies, while Honolulu receives 253 hours of full sun.
+Savannah gets 275 hours of sunny skies, while Honolulu receives 253 hours of full sun in the spring.

 In April, Savannah usually receives more rain than Honolulu.
-At this time of the year, Savannah gets 2.9 inches (74 mm) of rain, while Honolulu receives 1.7 inches (42 mm) of rain each month for the spring.
+Savannah gets 2.9 inches (74 mm) of rain, while Honolulu receives 1.7 inches (42 mm) of rain each month for the spring.